American Standard Faucets Review & Rating Updated: June 3, 2025

 So, while industry terms of art like "aggressive air and water conditions" are not entirely banned, if used they must be defined such that an average consumer will understand what they mean.
 If they are not explained, then they are ignored in interpreting the warranty as if they were never mentioned.

 A second minor problem with the warranty is the company's claim to have the "sole option" regarding the remedy to be provided under warranty.
-The Federal Trade Commission has determined that warrantors do not have the solel option, and the term is deceptive.
+The Federal Trade Commission has determined that warrantors do not have the sole option, and the term is deceptive.

-these defects in the warranty are not major, however, and do not detract substantially from what is otherwise a very good warranty.
+These defects in the warranty are not major, however, and do not detract substantially from what is otherwise a very good warranty.

-The American Standard website is, as you might expect, massive.
 We gave up counting the number of bathroom and kitchen items represented on the site, but it's a lot.
 Despite its size, however, it is fairly easy to navigate.
 Drop-down menus lead you rather quickly to the information you need.

 The information provided about each faucet is about as complete as we have seen.
 It includes links to available finishes that (usually but not always ) display the faucet in the selected finish.
 For faucets with variable flow rates, the rates are clearly displayed.